Almodôvar is a tranquil municipality located in the Baixo Alentejo subregion

 Visitors can explore its museums, enjoy traditional Alentejan cuisine such as

-Portugal’s ancient past.
+a connection to Portugal’s ancient past.

 Suggested Car Tour: Almodôvar → Santa Clara-a-Nova → Fernão Vaz